beni1028/aviate_django_rest_framework/readme.md

 # Exercise by Aviate

-## The following repository consist of a Django Rest Framework app for a Job Review Application System(jars)
+## The following repository consists of a Django Rest Framework app for a Job Review Application System(jars)

 ### AIM:
 1. TO CREATE A BACKED FOR CRUD AND LISTING OF SAID DATA (APPLICANTS).
 ABILITY TO BOOL AS SELECTED OR REJECT APPLICANTS.